-99. Land not to be dangerous
+107. Land not to be dangerous

-- (1) The owner or occupier of any land must not allow that land to be dangerous to the health, safety or wellbeing of any person. - (2) Land is deemed to be dangerous if: - (a) it has present uncontained asbestos; or - (b) it has: - any excavation or hole capable of holding 300 mm of water or more; - ii. any allurement to children; or - iii. not been fenced in accordance with the regulations that apply to swimming pools in the Building Regulations 2006. - (c) it is used for the storage of any substance which is dangerous or likely to cause danger to life or property without a permit under any legislation dealing with the storage of that substance.
+- (1) The owner or occupier of any land must not allow that land to be dangerous to the health, safety or wellbeing of any person. - (2) Land is deemed to be dangerous if: - (b) it has present uncontained asbestos; or - (c) it has: - any excavation or hole capable of holding 300 mm of water or more: - ii. any allurement to children; or - iii. not been fenced in accordance with the regulations that apply to swimming pools and spas in the Building Regulations 2018. - (d) it is used for the storage of any substance which is dangerous or likely to cause danger to life or property without a permit under any legislation dealing with the storage of that substance.

-100. Fire Hazards
+108. Fire Hazards

-- (1) An owner or occupier of any land must ensure that: - (a) all necessary steps are taken to: - i. prevent fire on the land and premises; and - ii. minimise the possibility of a fire spreading from that land and premises.

-- (b) the premises are kept free of material or substances which may assist the spread of fire. - (2) For the purposes of this clause "material or substances" includes undergrowth, scrub, weeds, stubble, grass (whether alive or dead and whether standing or not standing), and any other vegetation (excluding trees and established ornamental shrubs), wood, flammable liquid or substances. - (3) To determine whether: - (a) there is on any premises any material which constitutes or may constitute a fire danger to or on property; or - (b) a fire break is required to be made or cleared on those premises;

-an Authorised Officer may enter and inspect those premises.
+- (1) An owner or occupier of any land must ensure that: - (a) all necessary steps are taken to: - i. prevent fire on the land and premises; and - minimise the possibility of a fire spreading from that land and premises. - (b) the premises are kept free of material or substances which may assist the spread of fire. - (2) For the purposes of this clause "material or substances" includes undergrowth, scrub, weeds, stubble, grass (whether alive or dead and whether standing or not standing), and any other vegetation (excluding trees and established ornamental shrubs), wood, flammable liquid or substances. - (3) To determine whether: - (a) there is on any premises any material which constitutes or may constitute a fire danger to or on property; or - (b) a fire break is required to be made or cleared on those premises; - an Authorised Officer may enter and inspect those premises.

-101. Shipping Containers
+109. Shipping Containers

-- (1) The owner or occupier of any land must not allow a shipping container, or other similar container, to be placed on any land, or to remain on any land, without a permit. - (2) Subclause (1) does not apply where the use of a shipping container is allowed by the Planning Scheme or any Planning Permit issued by the relevant Planning Authority; or a Building Permit has been obtained or the shipping container has been granted a farm building exemption pursuant to Regulation 1804 of the Building Regulations 2006.
+- (1) The owner or occupier of any land must not allow a shipping container, self-storage container or other similar container, to be placed, kept, store, repair or in any other manner on any land, in a residential zone, without a permit. - (2) Subclause (1) does not apply where the use of a shipping container is allowed by the Planning Scheme or any Planning Permit issued by the relevant Planning Authority; or a Building Permit has been obtained